d-morrison/IntroStatActivities/_book/01-A01-data-intro.md

 * Types of sampling bias

-For more on these concepts, read Sections 1.2 and 1.3 in the textbook.
+For more on these concepts, read Chapter 1 and Section 2.1 in the textbook.

 ### General information on labs